Cyclic guanosine monophosphate: Protein kinase activation

 cGMP binds to sites on the regulatory units of PKG and activates the catalytic units, enabling them to phosphorylate their substrates.
 Unlike with the activation of some other protein kinases, notably PKA, the PKG is activated but the catalytic and regulatory units do not disassociate.

+Once activated, PKG phosphorylates various target proteins, altering their function and contributing to cellular processes such as smooth muscle relaxation, ion channel regulation, and inhibition of platelet aggregation.
+This pathway is also significant in cardiovascular physiology, where it helps maintain vascular tone and blood pressure.